51 research groups and unique R&D centers

 Created in 2016, it seeks to develop technological solutions to improve the lives of those affected by neurodegenerative diseases.
 Of special interest are those technologies related to sound and vibrations, both for their stimulation capacity and their possible therapeutic use.

-The Speech Technology Group is part of the Department of Electronic Engineering , which belongs to the Technical University of Madrid, at the High Technical School of Telecommunication Engineering (ETSIT).
+The Speech Technology and Machine Learning Group (THAU) is part of the Department of Electronic Engineering , which belongs to the Technical University of Madrid, at the High Technical School of Telecommunication Engineering (ETSIT).

 Solid experience in electronic design, video encoding, digital television and convergence between audio, video and data over different broadcast networks (cable, satellite or radio).

 Its composition is interdisciplinary, with researchers specialized in fields as diverse as medical image processing, voice signal processing, psychoacoustics and gamification.

 Lines of Research: Robot kinematics and dynamics, robot control, human-machine interfaces for teleoperation, localization of mobile robots, parallel robots, underwater robots, reconfigurable electronic systems, telerobotics and teleoperation

 In the Robotics and Cybernetics Research Group (ROBCIB) we focus our research on the development of robots and their applications.

 The Bioelectromagnetism Laboratory of CTB-UPM is an international reference in the study of the pathology and effects of electromagnetic pollution, with more than 15 years of study in this field, publications in high impact journals and exhibitions in high level international scientific congresses.